mikeclement/autopilot_bridge/README.md

 * Services
   * `/autopilot/wp_getall` - Get all waypoints in the autopilot
   * `/autopilot/wp_setall` - Clear and set all waypoints in the autopilot

+The 'slave' module allows connecting slave MAVLink applications (e.g., MAVProxy) to mavbridge.
+Slave channels are configurable at runtime using the `/autopilot/slave_setup` service, which takes a boolean value ('enable') and a string describing the channel (e.g., "/dev/ttyUSB0,57600" or "udp:127.0.0.1:1234").

 See the service and message definitions in autopilot\_bridge for details on specifying service requests and using responses.